-Arthritis pain in knee hurts and worse is very disabling.
+Arthritis pain in knee hurts; and worse is very disabling.
+Weight loss is the proven most-effective treatment; better than chiropractic, surgery or anti-inflammatory medication.

 joint.
-Look at the end of a chicken drumstick to see what it looks like.
+Look at a chicken drumstick to see what it looks like.

-This cartilage does not have the capacity to heal spontaneously resulting in the development of various orthopaedic techniques to induce the bone marrow to produce stem cells that can produce new cartilage.
+This cartilage does not have the capacity to heal spontaneously resulting in the development of various orthopaedic techniques to induce the bone marrow to produce stem cells that can generate new tissue.

-In the early stages of arthritis pain in the knee, when there is injury to the hyaline cartilage only, there is little to be seen on xrays which can't see the defect.
+In the early stages of arthritis pain in the knee, when there is injury to the hyaline cartilage only, there is little to be seen on x-rays which cannot detect the defect.

 More severe degeneration of the cartilage can only be detected by a narrowing of the joint space.
 This is arthritis and knee pain in the making.